tamsamas/0-96-oled-display-mirror/README.md

 Make sure to be connected via USB

 Also, you can set a custom place on your display that you want to specifically mirror to your oled.

+Side note: use 230400–460800 baud for more stable video transmission.
+Make sure to match for the both codes.